 In North Viet-Nam, the Communists consolidated control by police-state methods.
 Almost all of the North Vietnamese area was under Viet Minh control at the time of the Geneva settlement.
 As the French withdrew and refugees fled south, Ho Chi Minh's government smothered all opposition.
-There was a major purge in 1956, during which about 50,000 were killed and twice that number imprisoned.
+There was a broad-scale forced collectivization in 1956, during which an estimated 50,000 to 200,000 people were killed and a large number imprisoned.
 Once well entrenched in the North, Hanoi sought to expand its power by taking over the South.
 Its chief political instrument was the Lao Dong Party, the Communist Party of both North and South Viet-Nam until 1961.